markydoodled/Active-Directory-Password-Reset/README.md

-# Active-Directory-Password-Reset
+# Active Directory Password Reset
-Password Reset App For Windows Active Directory.
+Password Reset App For Windows Active Directory The Uses Windows Forms For The UI And Powershell To Do Active Directory Commands.